 Intermediate Audacity Bootcamp explores many of the features and tools within Audacity and how to use them in podcast editing and production.
 This intermediate course will enhance your confidence and increase your abilities and skills in using Audacity as your podcast editing and production tool.
 It assumes either completion of my introductory course, Beginning Audacity Bootcamp, or intermediate level skills and experience using Audacity.
+The choice is yours.
 This course consists of 24 lectures distributed across four sections;

 Audio Recording Essentials